loomnetwork/loom-sdk-documentation/docs/en/how-to-receive-funds-using-payable-functions.md

 ## 1. Setting Things Up

-To showcase how `payable` functions, we've written a simple Solidity contract called `PayableDemo`, and added a user interface on top of it.
+To showcase how `payable` functions work, we've written a simple Solidity contract called `PayableDemo`, and added a user interface on top of it.

 In this section, we'll walk you the steps required to clone the `loom-examples` repo and deploy the `PayableDemo` contract.